A thoughtful exercise for students and climate leaders

 Recommended as a shorter assignment for younger students, or to be completed as an in-class exercise.

 (If you are new to En-ROADS) Spend some time learning about En-ROADS, so you can feel comfortable leading it for your students.
-We recommend that you watch some of the webinars in our Mastering En-ROADS series.
+We recommend that you review some of the modules and quizzes in our Mastering En-ROADS series.
 A few good places to start:

 Choose the short or long assignment.
 Modify the assignment for your classroom if necessary.